samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase your Strength score by 1, to a maximum of 20.

-***Shield Bash.*** If you attack a creature within 5 feet of you as part of the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action and hit with a Melee weapon, you can immediately bash the target with your Shield if it’s equipped, forcing the target to make a Strength saving throw (DC 8 plus your Strength modifier and Proficiency Bonus).
+***Shield Bash.*** If you attack a creature within 5 feet of you as part of the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action and hit with a Melee weapon, you can immediately bash the target with your Shield if it's equipped, forcing the target to make a Strength saving throw (DC 8 plus your Strength modifier and Proficiency Bonus).
 On a failed save, you either push the target 5 feet from you or cause it to have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition (your choice).
 You can use this benefit only once on each of your turns.

-***Interpose Shield.*** If you’re subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can take a Reaction to take no damage if you succeed on the saving throw and are holding a Shield.
+***Interpose Shield.*** If you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can take a Reaction to take no damage if you succeed on the saving throw and are holding a Shield.

 ---